Trump’s plan to curb teen vaping exempts some flavors

 FDA officials said Thursday they will continue targeting vaping products that appeal to underage users in other ways, such as packaging that mimics juice boxes, cereal or kid-friendly snacks.

-Administration also pledged to work with the industry as the May deadline for product review approaches.
+Administration officials also pledged to work with the industry ahead of a looming deadline that manufacturers say threatens their products.
+The FDA is scheduled to begin reviewing all e-cigarettes in May.
+Only those that can demonstrate a benefit for U.S. public health will be permitted to stay on the market.

 Officials noted that products submitted by the deadline that don’t appeal to kids will be permitted to remain on the market for up to one year pending FDA review.
-They also clarified that some vape flavors could return to the market if manufacturers can establish that they benefit adult smokers by helping them quit cigarettes.
+They also clarified that some vape flavors could return to the market if they can win FDA approval.

+Trump suggested ahead of the announcement that the flavor restrictions might be temporary.

+“Hopefully, if everything’s safe, they’re going to be going very quickly back onto the market,” he told reporters at his Mar-a-Lago resort in Florida.